Skip to main content

 • Costco

-Sure, teenage girls do have a reputation for being difficult, especially when it comes to gift-buying.
-Instead of trying to figure out what the latest trend is, stick with party favors that teenagers will be able to use.
-One of these 10 party-favor ideas for teen girls will definitely be a hit at your teenager’s next party.
-Fun favors are a lot more personal than a gift card, and many, like a personalized key chain or water bottle, will be a keepsake for years, while others like blankets and socks will be a cozy reminder of friendship.
+It can be tough to find something for a group of teens that everyone will like.
+Instead of trying to figure out what the latest trend is, stick with party favors that teenagers can use and will stand the test of time.
+One of these party favors will definitely be a hit at your teenager’s next party.
+Fun favors are a lot more personal than a gift card, and something like a personalized key chain or water bottle will be a keepsake for years, while others like blankets and socks will be a cozy reminder of friendship.
+Don’t overthink it, keep it simple, and set the items up in a clean presentation and the kids will be sure to think the world of your party favors.

 Dawn Miller